Pupil Community Group

 Our Pupil Community Group is made up of pupils who have been chosen by their class for the academic year, through a democratic process.
 They meet regularly to discuss ways they can fundraise for our school.

-Each year we support two national charitable causes, Children in Need and Comic Relief.
+Each year we support three national charitable causes, Children in Need, Sport Relief and Comic Relief.
 This helps raise lots of money and gives all pupils a chance to dress up, have fun and support these worthy causes.

 We also support The Rotary Shoebox Appeal at Christmas time by asking parents for donations and then packing nearly 50 boxes with essential items and goodies.
 Our photograph has even appeared in the Rotary Club newsletter some years!

 We are currently unable to have Play Leaders as children are staying safe in their ‘bubbles’.
 We will reintroduce this role as soon as we are able.

 Year six pupils are offered training to become a Play Leader, to support the work of the Mid-Day Assistants who work with the younger children during lunch time.
 Here are their thoughts about ‘What is the Job of a Playleader?’ which they work on each year in their training session.
 Click on the image if you would like to make it larger.

 This is the school’s ‘Play Leader Job Description’:

 The lower playground Mid-day Assistants, have led training for our Play Leaders, supported by Mrs Tootell, the Deputy Head.
 Here are some of our Play Leaders, from previous years, enjoying their role at lunchtime.

 The Key Stage 1 pupils were interviewed by Mrs Tootell to find out whether they liked playing with the Play Leaders.
 These are some of the things that they said:

 ‘I look forward to seeing the Play Leaders.’